google/physical-web/documentation/getting_started.md

 1. A hardware beacon
 2. Software on your phone/tablet to see that beacon.

 The software is the easiest thing to take care of.
-The source code is here in this repo.
-However, you can get the latest build of the android APK  [here](#)
+The source code is located in this repo.
+However, you can get the latest build of the android APK  [here.](https://drive.google.com/a/google.com/folderview?id=0BzdAbb5PggFeWXE1S3dJcTRBZk0&usp=sharing&tid=0BzdAbb5PggFeWG5ZOThWUlRsYmM#list) Just make sure you go to Settings>Security>Unknown Sources and flip the checkbox on before you do.

-The trickier thing is to get a beacon broadcasting your URL.
+The trickier thing is to get a beacon broadcasting a URL.
 For most BLE beacons on the market today, this is not very easy to do.
-We're working on getting a much simple maker-friendly device released through an online vendor.
+We're working on getting a much simpler, maker-friendly device released through an online vendor.
 This should be ready in November 2014.

-The simplest way, at the moment, is to get an [RFDuino](http://www.rfduino.com/) as it is very easy to program and available right now.
-However, it's not pretty or very small, but it's pretty easy to get started with it.
+The simplest way, at the moment, is to get an [RFDuino](http://www.rfduino.com/) as it is very easy to program and is also available right now.
 Once you have the RFduino installed with it's libraries, this  sketch will create a sample beacon, that broadcasts "ABC.com":

     #include <RFduinoBLE.h>